OpenLineage/docs/docs/client/python.md

 It can be installed also by specifying kafka client extension: `pip install openlineage-python[kafka]`

 - type - string (required)
-- config - string containing a Kafka producer config (required)
+- config - string containing a Kafka producer config.
+A dictionary that contains a Kafka producer config as in [Kafka producer config](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#kafka-client-configuration) (required).
-- topic - string specifying the topic (required)
+- topic - string specifying the topic on what events will be sent (required)
 - flush - boolean specifying whether Kafka should flush after each event.
 Default: true. (optional)

 There's a caveat for using `KafkaTransport` with Airflow integration.
 In this integration, a Kafka producer needs to be created